 Season Tickets for a Concert Series

 Depending on where you live, you might have access to season tickets to a concert venue.
 For instance, in Washington, D.C., you can buy multi-event passes to National Symphony Orchestra Pops concerts at the Kennedy Center.
-Purchasing a NSO Pops five-performance ticket package will save you 10 percent on the regular ticket price for most shows.
+Purchasing a NSO Pops three-performance ticket package will save you 10 percent on the regular ticket price for most shows.

 Local universities may have concert series that also have a season ticket option, so make sure to check out the entertainment options in your area.

 Should You Get That Season Pass?
 The Bottom Line